-- Mayor Parrish gave a review of the Finance Committee Report from the September 20, 2018 meeting: - ✓ The Committee received a report on the procurement efforts of the Project Monitoring and Management System (PMMS). - ✓ Reviewed of NVTA Office Lease. - ✓ Discussed Draft Policy 29 Project Activation, Monitoring and De-Appropriation. - ✓ Received updates to Investment Portfolio Report, Monthly Revenue Report and Operating Budget Report. - Delegate Hugo noted the level of bonding being undertaken by HRTAC and requested use of bonding be considered by the Finance Committee.
+- Mayor Parrish gave a review of the Finance Committee Report from the September 20, 2018 meeting: - ✓ The Committee received a report on the procurement efforts of the Project Monitoring and Management System (PMMS). - ✓ Reviewed of NVTA Office Lease. - ✓ Discussed Draft Policy 29 Project Activation, Monitoring and De-Appropriation. - ✓ Received updates to Investment Portfolio Report, Monthly Revenue Report and Operating Budget Report. - Delegate Hugo noted the level of bonding being undertaken by the Hampton Roads Transportation Accountability Commission and requested that the use of bonding be considered by the Finance Committee.